 Formula E rules

-Launched in September 2014 by Formula E Holdings and the FIA, the ABB FIA Formula E World Championship’s primary objective is to promote the use of zero-emission vehicles in city centres by staging races – known as "E-Prix" – that are held for the most part around temporary street circuits.
-Beijing, Hong-Kong, Buenos Aires, Montréal, Paris, Rome, New-York, Miami, Le Cap, Berlin, Sao Paulo, Tokyo and Shanghai are amongst the major cities that have already hosted the series or that will shortly host the series.
+Launched in September 2014 by Formula E Holdings and the FIA, the ABB FIA Formula E World Championship’s primary objective is to promote the use of zero-emission vehicles in city centres by staging races – known as "E-Prix" – that are held for the most part on temporary street circuits.
+Beijing, Hong-Kong, Buenos Aires, Montreal, Paris, Jeddah, Monaco, London, Rome, New York, Miami, Le Cap, Berlin, Sao Paulo, Tokyo, Shanghai and Jakarta are amongst the major cities that have already hosted the series or that will shortly host the series.

-The duration of all races is now calculated in laps, with added laps at the end to compensate potential Safety Car or Full Course Yellow neutralisations.
+The length of the races is set in laps (approximately an hour of racing in total) with laps added at the end of the race to make up for any Safety Car or Full Course Yellow periods.

-The cars themselves deliver a power output of 350kW (470hp) during Duels.
-During races, drivers are required to run two different modes, namely 'Normal' mode (capped at 300kW) and 'Attack' mode (350kW).
+The cars’ maximum power output of 350kW (470hp) and all-wheel drive is now available during the qualifying duels, in “Attack Mode” and at the start of the races.
+During races, drivers are required to run two different modes, namely 'Normal' mode (capped at 300kW) and 'Attack' mode (350kW + 4WD).
 The latter is to be activated when passing through bespoke zones, the number and length of which depend on the configuration of each circuit.
 Maximum energy recovery now stands at 600kW.

 Finally, the points system is unchanged, with 25 points awarded to the winner, 18 points for second place, 15 points for third place, then 12, 10, 8, 6, 4, 2 and 1 points for the other top-10 finishers.
 The driver starting at the front (Julius Baer Pole Position) picks up an extra three points.
 During the race, the driver who completes the Fastest Lap also receives one additional point.
 However, the driver must finish in the top-10 places to gain the Fastest Lap extra point.
 If not, then the driver in the top-10 with the next fastest lap takes the honour.